ngokevin/pokery/README.md

 ## EV Approximations

-Use Pokery's Monte Carlo Simulator to run EV approximations.
+Pokery has a Monte Carlo Simulator to run EV approximations.

 The Simulator takes an array of ranges and an array of board cards.